FnOio/FnO-Steps-Composer/README.md

 - Preselection to make sure that only the linked to steps are taken into account, not _all_ described steps.
 - noPermutations: disable permutations to make sure no redundant suggestions are made (e.g. when there are no dependencies between them, paths `provideFirstName > provideLastName` is equivalent to `provideLastName > provideFirstName` are deemed equivalent)

-### Unclarities

-- What is :pattern?
-  - input: stateShape
-  - output: list of 4 elements
-    - 1. triples graph with the path
-    - 2. graph where the path graph is skolemed to the output
-    - 3. output: deprecated?
-    - 4. ???
-- What does the :separate function do?
-- What does the :unfold function do?
-- What does e:skolem do?
-- :ShortDescription and :reliesOn?